ymoch/preacher/docs/user/advanced-usage.rst

 Parameterized Test
 ------------------
-.. note:: This feature is under construction and not available now...

 Parameterized tests make it possible to run a test multiple times with different arguments, which can reduce test scenarios description and make them simpler and more declarative.